TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         Delete the VM with the specified UUID.
 The VM and any associated storage including zvols and the zone filesystem will be removed.

+        If you have set the indestructible_zoneroot or indestructible_delegated flags on a VM it *cannot* be deleted until you have unset these flags with something like:

+            vmadm update <uuid> indestructible_zoneroot=false
+            vmadm update <uuid> indestructible_delegated=false

+        to remove the snapshot and holds.

-        Note: this command is not interactive, take care to delete the right VM.
+        Note: 'vmadm delete' command is not interactive, take care to delete the right VM.

       delete-snapshot <uuid> <snapname>